wolfenrain/flavor_text/README.md

 register your own tag.

-First you need to create your own tag, for this example we will create a tag that adds the `Icons.help` icon to our text.
+First you need to create your own tag, for this example we will create a tag that adds the `Icons.help` icon to our text:

 ```dart
 class HelpTag extends Tag {